RenderCard - From my blog need to a public OG API

 From internal tool to public API

-So I turned it into a public, URL-based API where image generation happens through query parameters.
+So I turned it into a public API where you generate images using just a URL.

 Base endpoint: